TL;DR

 This definitive guide will explore the chronic pain crisis in the UK and illuminate the PMI pathway.
 We will explain how, despite not covering pre-existing chronic conditions, private healthcare can be your fastest route to diagnosing the cause of new pain, managing acute flare-ups, and accessing the tools you need to regain control.

 To understand the solution, we must first grasp the scale of the problem.
-Chronic pain is more than a symptom; it's a complex condition recognised by the World Health Organization.
+Chronic pain is more than a symptom; it's a complex condition recognised by the World Health Organisation.
 It infiltrates every aspect of a person's existence, from their ability to work and socialise to their mental wellbeing.

 Latest 2025 Statistics on Chronic Pain in the UK: